satodu/AndView/docs/CONTRIBUTING.md

-# Contribuindo para o AndView
+# Contributing to AndView

-Obrigado por considerar contribuir para o AndView!
+Thank you for considering contributing to AndView!

-## Como Contribuir
+## How to Contribute

-1. **Fork** o repositório
+1. **Fork** the repository
-2. **Clone** seu fork localmente
+2. **Clone** your fork locally
-3. Crie uma **branch** para sua feature (`git checkout -b feature/MinhaNovaFeature`)
+3. Create a **branch** for your feature (`git checkout -b feature/MyNewFeature`)
-4. Faça suas alterações
+4. Make your changes
-5. **Teste** suas alterações
+5. **Test** your changes
-6. **Commit** suas mudanças (`git commit -m 'Adiciona nova feature X'`)
+6. **Commit** your changes (`git commit -m 'Add new feature X'`)
-7. **Push** para a branch (`git push origin feature/MinhaNovaFeature`)
+7. **Push** to the branch (`git push origin feature/MyNewFeature`)
-8. Abra um **Pull Request**
+8. Open a **Pull Request**

-## Diretrizes
+## Guidelines

-### Código
+### Code

-- Siga as convenções PEP 8 para código Python
+- Follow PEP 8 conventions for Python code
-- Adicione comentários quando necessário
+- Add comments when necessary
-- Mantenha o código limpo e legível
+- Keep the code clean and readable

 ### Commits

-- Use mensagens de commit descritivas
+- Use descriptive commit messages
-- Prefira commits pequenos e focados
+- Prefer small and focused commits
-- Use português para mensagens de commit
+- Use English for commit messages

-### Testes
+### Testing

-- Teste suas alterações antes de fazer o commit
+- Test your changes before committing
-- Certifique-se de que não há erros de sintaxe
+- Make sure there are no syntax errors
-- Verifique se todas as funcionalidades ainda funcionam
+- Verify that all features still work

-## Relatando Bugs
+## Reporting Bugs

-Ao relatar um bug, inclua:
+When reporting a bug, include:

-- Descrição detalhada do problema
+- Detailed description of the problem
-- Passos para reproduzir
+- Steps to reproduce
-- Comportamento esperado vs comportamento atual
+- Expected behavior vs actual behavior
-- Screenshots (se aplicável)
+- Screenshots (if applicable)
-- Informações do sistema (distro Linux, versões do ADB/scrcpy)
+- System information (Linux distro, ADB/scrcpy versions)

-## Sugerindo Melhorias
+## Suggesting Improvements

-Sugestões são sempre bem-vindas!
-Ao sugerir melhorias:
+Suggestions are always welcome!
+When suggesting improvements:

-- Descreva claramente a melhoria proposta
+- Clearly describe the proposed improvement
-- Explique por que seria útil
+- Explain why it would be useful
-- Forneça exemplos de uso, se possível
+- Provide usage examples, if possible

-## Dúvidas?
+## Questions?

-Se tiver dúvidas, abra uma issue com a tag `question`.
+If you have questions, open an issue with the `question` tag.

-Obrigado! 🙏
+Thank you! 🙏